rdbende/Azure-ttk-theme/README.md

 ## Warnings!

 ### Relicensing
-#### Any version below 2.0 is licnsed under the LGPL v2.1 license.
-Any version above version 2.0 is licensed under the MIT license!
-Please pay attention to which version the conditions apply.
+Any release **below** 2.0 is licnsed under the LGPL v2.1 license.

+Any release **above** version 2.0 is licensed under the MIT license!

+Please pay attention to which terms and conditions apply to the release you using!

 ### Theme refactored

-#### There were plenty of big changes and improvements in version `2.0`.
+There were plenty of big changes and improvements in version `2.0`.
 This affected, among other things, the way of setting a theme and additional widget style naming!
 If you want/have to use a different theme setting method or widget style naming, please use version `1.4.1`.

 #### New widget style names:
 New name | Old name